 Osteopathic Articular Technique:

-used to reduce muscle spasms near a joint, ease neurological irritations around a joint, make joints more mobile & reduces pain and discomfort
+Osteopathic Techniques are used in reduce muscle spasms near a joint, ease neurological irritations around a joint, make joints more mobile & reduce pain and discomfort

 This is the gentlest osteopathic technique and it requires the most experience to use effectively and wisely.
 The goal of CranioSacral Therapy technique is to adjust the body’s physiology by restoring balance to the circulation of the blood and other body fluids.